zaproxy/zaproxy-website/site/content/blog/2012-10-22-zap-weekly-releases/index.md

 But I also want to make sure our 'full' releases remain as robust and stable as possible.
 I want to get the next full release (2.0.0) out of the door asap, but I still want to get a load more features into it.

-So I've discussed this with the other ZAP developers, and we've decided to do weekly ZAP releases from the [`develop` branch](https://github.com/zaproxy/zaproxy/tree/develop/).
+So I've discussed this with the other ZAP developers, and we've decided to do weekly ZAP releases from the [`main` branch](https://github.com/zaproxy/zaproxy/tree/main/).
 And that's starting today (Monday 22nd October) so there's a weekly release available now in the [Download](/download/#weekly) page.